paf31/purescript-thermite/docs/README.md

 asyncSetState :: forall eff state. ((state -> Eff eff Unit) -> Eff eff Unit) -> Action eff state Unit
 ```

+Set the component state based on the result of an asynchronous computation.

+The first argument is a function which takes a callback, and starts some asynchronous computation,
+invoking the callback when the new state is available.

 #### `functorAction`